FidelElie/FiDev/apps/home/src/content/music/2018-02-08/migos-culture-ii.md

     favourite: false
 date: '2018-02-08T00:00:00.000Z'
 ---
 What can I say about this album.
 Well it is long and in this case that is not a good thing.
 I have a policy of doing a blind listen of an album the first time around, meaning no looking at the song changes, just listening through without interruption.
 If there is a song of note then I will have a look at what it is called.
 That never happened with Culture II, partly due to me not even knowing when a new song was on.
-I am pretty disappointed with the newest project from them since Culture 1 was so good.
+I am pretty disappointed with the newest project from them, considering :album[4JTOxuvM2jcSqAvEZtZsOO][Culture 1] was so good.
 The songs hit harder they actually had bars that were at least memorable:

+:lyrics[
-> Put a model bitch on coka, told her read between the lines.
+  Put a model bitch on coco
--From Call Casting - Culture
+  Told her read between the lines
+][
+  Call Casting:4BqE5Rg3r4Rtizvm3IicrN
+]

 Compared to some of the bars from this one being memorable for all the wrong reasons.

+:lyrics[
-> Diamonds (diamonds) on my wrist look like a mcflurry??????
+  Diamonds (diamonds) on my wrist look like a McFlurry??????
+][
+  Emoji A Chain:0G9rmRmQDFk9O2tzZLyRkc
+][
-> -  I added the question marks but maybe they should have actually been in the lyrics because what the fuck????
+  I added the question marks but maybe they should have actually been in the lyrics because what the fuck????
+I guess because a McFlurry is cold - anyway it sucks ]
-- From Emoji a Chain - Culture II

 To me the project just feels like a lot of swag rapping that doesn't make much sense.
 It is travesty when I hear new Migos and none of it finds its way onto my Gassed playlist.
 I''ll give it a few more listens because it is for the culture after all but its not looking great at the moment.

+:future-comment[At least the album cover is nice...][2024-11-26]